HAITI: A Brief History of a Complex Nation

 Located in the Caribbean, Haiti (View: A Map of Haiti) occupies the western third of the island of Hispaniola, with the Dominican Republic in the eastern two-thirds.
 With an area of about 10,714 square miles, Haiti is approximately the size of the state of Maryland.
 The major cities are: Cap-Haïtien, Jérémie, Les Cayes, Hinche, Gonaïves, and Jacmel.
 Haiti has two official languages: Haitian Creole and French.

-When Columbus landed in the island of Hispaniola on December 6, 1492, he found a kingdom ruled by a cacique, or Taino Indian chief.
+When Columbus landed on the island of Hispaniola on December 6, 1492, he found a kingdom ruled by a cacique or Taino Indian chief.
 After the French arrived in the seventeenth century to continue European exploration and exploitation in the Western Hemisphere, the indigenous population was largely exterminated.
 As a result, Africans (primarily from West Africa) were imported as slave labor to produce raw goods for international commerce.
 Considered France’s richest colony in the eighteenth century, Haiti was known as “the pearl of the Antilles.”
 Resisting their exploitation, Haitians revolted against the French from 1791-1804.
 One of the most important outcomes of this revolution was that it forced Napoleon Bonaparte to sell Louisiana to the U.S. in 1803, resulting in a major territorial expansion of the United States.
-When Haitians took their independence in 1804, they changed their colonial name from Saint Domingue (the name given by the French) to its Taino name of Haiti, or Ayiti in Kreyòl.
+When Haitians took their independence in 1804, they changed their colonial name from Saint Domingue (the name given by the French) to its Taino name of Haiti or Ayiti in Kreyòl.

-Before the earthquake of January 12, 2010, that killed an estimated 300,000 people, injured over 200,000, and left over 1.5 million homeless, it was estimated that about 3 million people lived in the capital city of Port-au-Prince.
+Before the earthquake of January 12, 2010, that killed an estimated 300,000 people, injured over 200,000, and leftover 1.5 million homeless, it was estimated that about 3 million people lived in the capital city of Port-au-Prince.
 The 2010 earthquake is believed to be the worst disaster in Haiti’s history.
 Haiti has a complex, rich, fascinating, and tumultuous culture and history with stories of resistance, revolt, and instability.
 But one of the fundamental aspects of Haiti is its resilience.
-In spite of slavery, multiple coups, various occupations, and militarization, Haiti continuously fights to remain strong.
+Despite slavery, multiple coups, various occupations, and militarization, Haiti continuously fights to remain strong.
 Haiti’s very existence is inscribed in its many proverbs such as “Ayiti se tè glise” ("Haiti is a slippery land") and “Dèyè mòn, gen mòn” ("Behind the mountains there are mountains").

 Haiti in our backyard

 Haiti is not some faraway land disconnected from the U.S. Haiti is the first Black Republic and the second independent country in the Western Hemisphere.
-In fact, the ties that bind the two countries go back to the time when the U.S. was fighting for its own independence.
+The ties that bind the two countries go back to the time when the U.S. was fighting for its independence.
 A group of more than 500 Haitians, known as Les Chasseurs Volontaires de Savannah, fought in the 1779 Battle of Savannah.
 A monument in Franklin Square in downtown Savannah was erected in October 2009 to commemorate those who fought in that battle.